MahmadSharaf/Cheat-Sheets/Docker.md

 - `docker network prune` : Remove all unused networks
 - `docker network rm NETWORK [NETWORK...]` : Remove one or more networks
 - `docker run --network=NETWORK IMAGE` : Run a container and connect it to NETWORK network

+## Docker compose

+- It enables managing an application that uses more than one container at the same time.
+So, you will be able to create, start, stop, and remove them with a single command.
+- They can be created according to the instructions in a file called `docker-compose.yml`.
+- The Compose file is a YAML file defining services, networks, and volumes for a Docker application.
+- The daemon or CLI command is `docker-compose` compared to `docker`.